dylanjones784/Markdown-Guide/BestPractiseGuide.md

 ```

 Hypermedia links are required to be in an array of “links” in the response body.

 The format this guide is using for hypermedia references is the RFC 5988 Web Linking <hyperlink>.

-It is a framework for building links that define the relationships of a given resource, and requires developers to use the following properties:
+We use this RFC standard as a framework for building links that define the relationships of a given resource.
+It states that hypermedia links must contain the following properties:

 1. Target URI – Represented by the href attribute.
 2. Link Relation – The relation between the source and the target resource.
 3. Attribute Type – HTTP method.

-Access Control with HATEOAS should be considered and is main factor for developers to consider when de-coupling the admin and client server interactions from another.
+Access Control with HATEOAS should be considered and should be main factor for developers to consider when de-coupling the admin and client server interactions from another.
 It may not be relevant to provide HATEOAS references for every request, whether that be over-engineering for the problem or due to security concerns.

+The hypermedia links may change as the resource state is altered, i.e there is data deleted or updated,  and this is what it means by being the "engine of application state".

 As we provide the hypermedia for related content in a request, it is recommended that we do a list of things to secure and limit access to higher level data access.
-I personally believe that if youre calling a delete, some sort of API Key / authorisation / level of access needs to be established before the service is executed.
+HATEOAS should not be used for Admin services, nor should hypermedia links expose more of the system than necessary.

+It should be noted that many scenarios may not allow for this level of discoverability, perhaps due to company policy or data security.
+If that is the case, HATEOAS is not necessarily needed and a RESTful API that reaches Level 2 in the Richardson Maturity Model is still a solid service

 # Implementing the API

+This section of the guide focuses on the collected best practices and patterns for implementing a RESTful Web API.

-# Access Control and Security
+## Access Control and Security
-Why we need it.
-What happens when we don’t have it in place.
-How we can configure API access and securing the API.

 An integral aspect of RESTful APIs is the concept of a layered system architecture, where each component of the API cannot see beyond its own layer.
 Each layer may have its own purpose but will all work together to fulfil the client’s request.
 Developers should split their API into four distinct layers, examples of which can be found below.
 -	Presentation Layer
 -	Logic Layer